PG&E's service area is divided into climate zones that reflect energy consumption needs.

 Understanding your electric charges starts with understanding kilowatt hours (kWh).
 Kilowatt hours are the units used to measure your electric use.
 You are billed based on how much electricity, in kWh, you use each month.

-The State of California has adopted a policy to encourage energy conservation and residential customers are charged more for electricity above a certain baseline level each month.
+The State of California has adopted a policy that incents energy conservation and residential customers are charged more for electricity above a certain baseline level each month.
 A baseline quantity is the amount of energy that is intended to satisfy a substantial portion of the energy needs of the average customer in your area—for things like heating, water heating, lighting, refrigeration and cooking.
 As your electric use moves above your baseline quantity, the price you pay for per kWh increases.

 How are baselines determined?

 Baseline quantities are set by state law and implemented with the approval of the California Public Utilities Commission.
 Since baseline quantities are set based on the average use for residential customers in an area, they can vary by geographic location, or baseline territory.
-Baseline quantities also vary by time of year (summer or winter), and are based on your home's heating sources.
+Baseline quantities also vary by time of year (summer or winter), and are based on your home's heating source.

 Baseline quantities are set between 50 and 60 percent of the electricity the average residential customer uses in each territory.
 In the winter, all-electric customers have a higher baseline quantity, between 60 to 70 percent of average use, to account for electric heating.